Lily-Harvey/New_Tab_page_with_twitch_followed_live_status/README.md

 │
 │
 public/
-├── index.html
-├── manifest.json
-├── robots.txt
-│
-src/
+├── index.html // The main HTML file, serves as a template for the hosted React app ├── manifest.json // Web app manifest file (for PWA purposes, if applicable) │ src/
 │